There are three different ways of calculating the duration of the annual leave entitlement:

 If an employee's employment ends on a week preceding a public holiday and they have worked for the employer for the previous four weeks, they are entitled to pay for the public holiday.
 This rule also applies to part-time employees who have a right to the public holiday pay and break by working at least 40 hours in the previous five weeks.

 From January 1st, the entitlement to sick leave in Ireland commences.
-This is being brought in on a phased basis starting with up to 3 paid sick days per year in 2023, increasing to 5 days in 2024, 7 days in 2025 and 10 days in 2026.
+This is being brought in on a phased basis starting with up to 5 paid sick days per year in 2024, increasing to 7 days in 2025 and 10 days in 2026.
 Employees with 13 weeks of continuous service will be eligible and must provide a medical certificate for the days of absence.

 Any additional days of sick pay and leave should be outlined in the employment contract.
 Employers have two months from the start of employment to give employees a written statement with the terms and conditions related to sickness or injury.
 Most employment contracts have a maximum period of sick pay entitlement in a specific period, and employers may require the employee to provide a medical certificate when on sick leave.